Home » Budapest » Danube River Cruise tickets

 Should I do the Danube Cruise from Budapest at night or day?

-If you can afford it and if you have the time, you must go on the sightseeing cruise during the day and the Danube Dinner Cruise at night.
+If you can afford it and have the time, you must go on the sightseeing cruise during the day and the Danube Dinner Cruise at night.

-If you can’t do both, it is better to do the Sightseeing cruise during the day because you can then get a better view of the City.
+If you can’t do both, going on a sightseeing cruise during the day is better because you can get a better view of the city.

 Can seasick people go on the Danube River Cruise?